sehunkeem/quant-strat-live-performance/README.md

 This repository showcases a quantitative trading strategy I have been running in the crypto market since January 31 2025.
 It generates daily performance metrics and plots that reflect **realized** results.

 **Daily Metrics:**
-  The `evaluation_summary.csv` file highlights key performance and risk statistics—such as Sharpe ratio, drawdowns, volatility, and other metrics.
+  The `evaluation_summary.csv` file contains key performance and risk statistics, such as Sharpe ratio, MDD and volatility.

 **Plots:**
-  The `results/plots/` directory contains visualizations (e.g., cumulative returns).
+  The `cumulative_return_unlevered.png` file shows the cumulative return of the strategy.